pyeve/events/README.rst

     >>> events.on_change('it had to happen')
     'something changed because it had to happen'

-By default, event.Events does not check if an event can be subscribed to and fired.
+By default, Events does not check if an event can be subscribed to and fired.
-You can predefine these events by subclassing event.Events and listing them.
+You can predefine events by subclassing Events and listing them.
 Attempts to subscribe to or fire an undefined event will raise an EventsException.

 .. code-block:: pycon